annaharri89/stitchCounterV2/README.md

 - Six Material 3 color themes with light/dark mode; selection is saved in DataStore and can update the launcher icon
 - Responsive Compose layouts for phones and tablets, portrait and landscape
 - Up to **6** photos per project; images are compressed JPEGs in app-internal storage and loaded with Coil
-- Backups are zip files with metadata + images, so projects can move between devices without cloud sync
+- Backups are zip files with metadata + images, so projects can move between devices without cloud sync or accounts
 - No in-app analytics; personal data stays on device (see in-app privacy policy URL in `Constants.kt`)

+## Accessibility

+The Compose UI targets screen readers and system text settings:

+- **TalkBack:** Interactive elements use `contentDescription` / `Modifier.semantics` with dedicated strings (`cd_*` in `strings.xml`) for navigation, counters, adjustment controls, library rows, bottom sheets, settings, and image actions.
+Decorative visuals use `contentDescription = null` where they add no meaning.
+- **Live regions:** The main counter value uses a polite live region so count changes can be announced without searching the layout (see shared counter composables).
+- **Semantics roles:** Controls use appropriate roles where it helps (e.g. adjustment chips as a radio group, switches for toggles).
+- **Library rows:** Project rows in the library support **custom accessibility actions** (e.g. delete, multi-select, open details) from a single focused row.
+Related content is sometimes **merged** so it reads as one unit.
+- **Font scaling:** Counter text scales with system font size via `sp`-based sizing (`ResizableText` and typography).
+- **Theme:** Light/dark themes and Material 3 semantic colors support readable contrast in both modes.

+## Roadmap

+- **Accessibility:** More assistive features and polish are planned for upcoming releases (this area is under active development).

 ## Requirements & how to run